whisthq/whist/core-ts/README.md

-# Fractal Core Typescript Library
+# Whist Core Typescript Library

-This project is an internal Fractal library for shared React components, Typescript functions, CSS modules, etc., which are used in various other projects within Fractal.
+This project is an internal Whist library for shared React components, Typescript functions, CSS modules, etc., which are used in various other projects within Whist.
 If you write TypeScript code that you believe can be reused across various projects, then you should add it to this internal library and use the library within your project, for maximum code reusability.

-It's important to note that development in this repository works a little differently than the rest of the Fractal organization.
+It's important to note that development in this repository works a little differently than the rest of the Whist organization.
 In `core-ts`, we try and follow standard practices for `npm` package development.
 This means that we do not have `dev` and `staging` branches, and PRs are merged directly into `prod`.
 This means that every push will trigger a new `npm` package release with an updated version number.

 If you have `core-ts` as a dependency in another `fractal` repository, you should "pin" your dependency version.
 This means your `package.json` dependencies should contain `@fractal/core-ts: 1.0.1`, not `@fractal/core-ts: ^1.0.1`.
 Install a specific version with `yarn add @fractal/core-ts@1.0.1`, after following the authentication instructions below.